 After a business has been the victim of a cybersecurity attack where critical information was accessed, there’s no doubt it can be difficult to recover.
 Some of the biggest corporations in the world have been victims of data breaches that have cost several millions of dollars to rectify, inlcuding companies such as Equifax, Marriott, Microsoft, Uber and more.

-In today’s world, we rely on the internet for many things we do.
+We rely on the internet for many things we do.
 With the number of cyber attacks increasing every year, cybersecurity is a major concern for businesses of all sizes.
-This is why it’s so vital for agents to make a concerted effort to help their clients manage any potential risks.
+This is why it’s so vital to make a concerted effort to help manage any potential risks.
 And even with the latest and greatest antivirus software and the most powerful hardware firewall, a small business can easily become compromised due to the weak passwords employees use to access information.

-One of the best things small businesses (and agents, too!) can do to help protect themselves from a cybersecurity attack is to understand how to make a strong password.
-Share these password safety tips with your clients to ensure they understand how to develop strong, secure passwords to safeguard sensitive data:
+One of the best things small businesses can do to help protect themselves from a cybersecurity attack is to understand how to make a strong password.
+Here are a few secure password tips to ensure business owners and their employees understand how to develop passwords that safeguard sensitive data: